cloud-tooly/ansible/docs/ansible.md

 #### Variables in Inventory files?

 Ansible recommends that variables not be defined in inventory files.
-Instead store variables in a seperate file YAML files in `group_vars` or `host_vars` directories.
-These directores are to be located relative to inventory files.
+Instead store variables in a separate file YAML files in `group_vars` or `host_vars` directories.
+These directories are to be located relative to inventory files.